 The entire list of files belonging to the plugin that you are about to delete will display on your screen …

-If you are sure about going ahead and deleting the plugin, just click on the Yes, Delete these files button …
+If you are sure that you want to proceed and delete the plugin files, then click on the Yes, Delete these files button …

-The selected plugin(s) will be deleted …
+Your plugins and related files will be deleted …

-You can bulk-delete all inactive plugins, or select a combination of active and inactive plugins to be removed.
+You can delete all inactive plugins at once, or select a combination of active and inactive plugins to be removed.

-Note: To delete any plugins that are presently active, you first need to deactivate them.
+Note: To delete any plugins that are presently active, your will first need to deactivate them.

-Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their check box, or selecting the check box next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …
+Go to the “Plugins” section and select all of the active plugins that you want to delete by either placing a tick next to their check box, or selecting the checkbox next to the Plugin column header to select all plugins (warning: this will deactivate all plugins) …

 Click the Apply button …

-Your selected plugins will be deactivated …
+All selected plugins will be deactivated …

-To delete all or some of the inactive plugins on your site, go to the “Plugins” area and click on the Inactive link in the Plugins menu …
+To delete all or some of the inactive plugins, go to the “Plugins” area and click on the Inactive link on the main menu …

 All plugins will be deleted …

-Useful Management Tools For Plugins
+Tools For Managing Plugins

 Health Check & troubleshooting